 Depending on the scope of your operations, it may be appropriate to consider AEOC or AEOF.
 These deal with subsets of the processes required for the full certiﬁcation, but the associated beneﬁts of AEO are also restricted based on that scope.

-The course provides an understanding of what AEO is, what are its’ benefits as well as how to obtain and maintain AEO certification in Ireland across areas such as;
+The course provides an understanding of what AEO is, what are its’ beneﬁts as well as how to obtain and maintain certiﬁcation in Ireland.

 - What is an AEO and what are the types of certification open to my business?

-- What are the key benefits to having AEO?
+- What are the key benefits to having this certification?

 - How does AEO affect multinational companies?